gracenote/django-health-monitor/README.rst

 .. image:: https://travis-ci.org/seanchon/django-health-monitor.png?branch=master
     :target: https://travis-ci.org/seanchon/django-health-monitor

-A Django  app to help track system health and give real-time feedback.
+A Django app to help track the health of a system and give real-time feedback.
+(CURRENTLY IN DEVELOPMENT)

+The application consists of the following components:

+- An API endpoint that allows monitoring scripts to update test results to a unique identifier of an asset.
+- API endpoints for retrieving historical result of an asset.
+- A notification engine allowing customized notifications based on test results.

 Documentation
 -------------